aerofoil/debian/README.md

-aerofoil
+Aerofoil
 ========

-a low-camber Linux distribution
+Aerofoil is an i3/Openbox Linux distribution with the goal of being low-camber (light) while still generating adequate lift (functionality).